 At a large regional secondary school, five Year 7 Science teachers collaboratively identified the need to improve student engagement and stimulate student interest and curiosity in class.
-Teachers collaborated to develop a unit of work using the Rubie Goldberg Challenge approach, introducing students to the concept of a chain reaction.
-The teachers developed a unit for their students to plan, exploration and collaboration.
+Teachers collaborated to develop a unit of work using the Rube Goldberg Challenge activity, introducing students to forces.
+Teachers minimised 'chalk and talk' and focused on student investigation, exploration and collaboration.
 Implementing the unit required building on students' interests and asking students to work in different learning spaces.
 At the beginning of the project, teachers explicitly taught students about collaboration - what it looks like and how it works.

 Students worked in groups to create a machine using a chain reaction.
-To evaluate student prior knowledge, teachers asked students to complete surveys before initiating the task.
-Survey items related directly to the need for the task and included: 1) Teachers engaged students to develop an assessment rubric and refine the criteria based on the design brief.
-The success criteria for the unit included 3) construction of the machine; 2) accuracy of the machine when measuring time; 3) students self-assessing their work.
-Students self-assessed against the first three task components.
+To evaluate students' prior knowledge, teachers asked students to complete surveys before starting their work.
+Survey items related to students' expectations for the task and collaboration.
+Teachers engaged students to develop an assessment rubric and refine the criteria based on the design brief.
+The success criteria for the unit included: 1) construction of the machine; 2) accuracy of the machine when measuring time; 3) student collaboration; and 4) demonstrated understanding of the forces involved.
+In teams, students self-assessed against the first three task components.
 Teachers assessed the fourth component.
 To capture evidence of student learning, teachers used written tasks, took photos and filmed activities throughout the unit.

-The project culminated in a competition day, with students showing their Rubie Goldberg machines.
-The project was a success and teachers noted that students were more engaged and more involved in the content of science.
-This increased student and teachers' better collaboration and build a sense of community in the school.
+The project culminated in a competition day, with students showcasing their Rube Goldberg machines.
+Evaluation of the unit indicated that students were engaged and gained a deep understanding of the concept of forces.
+This exercise helped students and teachers become better collaborators and build a sense of community in the school.
 Students took ownership of the project and elaborated on their ideas in a supportive environment.
 Teachers gained valuable insights into students' thinking and planning processes.
-This project demonstrated the importance of explicitly teaching both collaboration skills and subject content, and scaffolding the learning to support students as they moved from surface learning to deep learning.
+The project outcomes demonstrated the importance of explicitly teaching both collaboration skills and subject content, and scaffolding the learning to support students as they moved from surface learning to deep learning.